What is Form Recognizer?

 Form Recognizer can also extract text and table structure (the row and column numbers associated with the text) using high-definition optical character recognition (OCR).

+Follow a quickstart to get started extracting data from your forms.
 We recommend that you use the free service when you're learning the technology.
 Remember that the number of free pages is limited to 500 per month.

-Step 4: Review the REST APIs:
+Review the REST APIs